bradeneast/bradeneast.com/blog/_published/Building a simple web app from scratch (Part 2 - HTML and CSS).md

 # Building a simple web app from scratch (Part 2 - HTML and CSS)
-## 2019/08/18
+## 2019/08/30
 ### design, html, css

+This is part two of me building a simple web app from scratch, to show that building cool tools on the web doesn't have to be hard or complex!
+You can read part one [here](/blog/building-a-simple-web-app-from-scratch-part-1--wireframe-and-protoype).

-If you're not a developer, this article might offer some insight into the development process and how to give your dev friends everything they need to execute your vision.
+In this article, we'll write basic markup and CSS as handles for our Javascript to grab ahold of later.
+If you're not a developer, this might offer some insight into the development process and how to give your dev friends everything they need to execute your vision.

 ![coding](/images/blog/coding.gif)

 To start off, our HTML header is going to be pretty simple - we won't worry about the SEO stuff right now.
-Everything is in the root because this is a small project for fun - no judgment here.
+I also don't want to over-complicate the code because this is a small project -

 ```html
 <head>